sametmax/jQuery-Visual-Password/README.md

   change:

-    Fonction to call when the change event if fired on a password field.
+    Function to call when the change event if fired on a password field.

     Arguments passed:
+      - event: the jQuery event object.
       - $input: the jQuery wrapped password field the event fired on.
       - $canvas: the jQuery wrapped canvas freshly created.
       - options: the plugin dictionary options.

     Default does nothing.

-  keyup:
+  onKeyUp:

-    Fonction to call when the keyup event if fired on a password field.
+    Function to call when the onKeyUp event if fired on a password field.

     Arguments passed:
+      - event: the jQuery event object.
       - $input: the jQuery wrapped password field the event fired on.
       - $canvas: the jQuery wrapped canvas freshly created.
       - options: the plugin dictionary options.

-    Default insert the canvas at the begining of the password field.
+    Default insert the canvas at the begining of the password field as background image then DELETE the canvas object.

-  resize:
+  onResize:

-    Fonction to call when the resize event if fired on a password field.
+    Function to call when the onResize event if fired on a password field.

     Arguments passed:
+      - event: the jQuery event object.
       - $input: the jQuery wrapped password field the event fired on.
       - $canvas: the jQuery wrapped canvas freshly created.
       - options: the plugin dictionary options.

-    Default calls the same callback as for the keyup event.
+    Default calls the same callback as for the onKeyUp event.

+  onClickPassword

+    Function to call when the password field receives a click.

+    Arguments passed:
+      - event: the jQuery event object.
+      - $input: the jQuery wrapped password field the event fired on.
+      - $canvas: the jQuery wrapped canvas freshly created.
+      - options: the plugin dictionary options.

+    Default calls onClickCanvas if the click is on the place where the canvas is displayed.

+  onClickCanvas

+    Function to call when the canvas receives a click.

+    Arguments passed:
+      - event: the jQuery event object.
+      - $input: the jQuery wrapped password field the event fired on.
+      - $canvas: the jQuery wrapped canvas freshly created.
+      - options: the plugin dictionary options.

+    Default open a pop up to the plugin Github page.

+  onHoverPassWord

+    Function to call when the cursor enter or leave the area where the password field is.

+    Arguments passed:
+      - event: the jQuery event object.
+      - action: "enter" or "leave"
+      - $input: the jQuery wrapped password field the event fired on.
+      - $canvas: the jQuery wrapped canvas freshly created.
+      - options: the plugin dictionary options.

+    Default calls onHoverCanvas if the hovering is on the place where the canvas is displayed.

+  onHoverCanvas

+    Function to call when the cursor enter or leave the area where the canvas is.

+    Arguments passed:
+      - event: the jQuery event object.
+      - action: "enter" or "leave"
+      - $input: the jQuery wrapped password field the event fired on.
+      - $canvas: the jQuery wrapped canvas freshly created.
+      - options: the plugin dictionary options.

+    Default open a dialog with a short explanation and ask if the user want to learn more about the plugin.
+If yes, open the project github page.

   createCanvas: